bodo-ai/PyDough/documentation/usage.md

 logger.error("This is an error message.")
 ```

 We can also set the level of logging via a function argument.
-Note that if `PYDOUGH_LOG_LEVEL` is available, the default_level argument is overriden.
+Note that if `PYDOUGH_LOG_LEVEL` is available, the default_level argument is overridden.

 ```python
 # Import the function